jkook9513/cse15l-lab-reports/labreport1.md

 * The working directory is the home directory.
 The output is a list of the files in the lecture 1 directory since the ls command lists the files in a given directory.
 The output is not an error.

 ![Image](ls_3.png)
 * The working directory is the messages directory.
-There is an output error because the 'en.us-txt' file is not a directory and the ls command lists the files in a given firectory.
+The output is 'en-us.txt' because that is the only file.
+The output is not an error.

 ![Image](cat1.png)
 * The working directory is the home directory.
 There is no output.
 It is an error because the terminal is waiting for an argument.
 A file must come after the cat command.